 After you have visited the 4 cenotes, you are taken to the outdoor kitchen and served a traditional Mayan lunch.
 The food was delicious and the kids couldn’t get enough of it the soft tortilla tacos.
 There was a choice of pork, chicken or fish tacos and the soft tortillas were cooked on site in the pottery oven that resembled a pizza oven.
 After the delicious tacos there was a variety of fresh tropical fruit which the kids hoovered down in a split second.

 The food was so good, the kids are still talking about it today.
 The tacos were light and fresh and just how you would expect them to be in Mexico.
-I mostly want to return to Mexico to eat everything.
-There wasn’t one Mexican meal we had while in the USA that wasn’t amazing.
+I mostly want to return to Mexico to eat everything, I’d use the same strategies to avoid getting sick in Mexico as we do when we travel in Asia, however there wasn’t one Mexican meal we had while in the USA that wasn’t amazing.

 This was by far my favourite tour, I had been told about cenotes but hadn’t been to one before.
 When I decided on a cruise this was the tour I decided we would definitely be doing no matter the cost.
 I knew the kids would enjoy it and definitely put them out of their comfort zone and challenge them.